Is Palau really a great diving destination?

 A quick season guide:

-• Grey reef shark mating season happens usually around December so expect to see more sharks!
+• Grey reef shark mating season usually happens around December, so expect to see more sharks!

 • Coral spawning in Palau happens 4 times a year: in May, August, September and February.
-Taking place 6 or 7 days after the full moon, this remarkable event also attracts thousands of fish anticipating a feast like no other since the spawning creates plankton rich waters.
+Taking place 6 or 7 days after the full moon, this remarkable event also attracts thousands of fish, anticipating a feast like no other, since the spawning creates plankton-rich waters.
 If you are lucky enough, you will spot manta rays too.
 With more luck, it could even be a whale shark!!!

 • Turtles mate and lay eggs from April to July.
 After their nesting season, they return to feeding areas to stock up their energy levels for the next reproductive season.
 Divers can then encounter the larger individuals after July!

-• From September to November, many dive sites in Palau – such as Short Drop Off – are the best places for grey reef sharks.
-They use them as baby nurseries and it is very common to see schools of juvenile sharks with their adult female guardian.
+• From September to November, many dive sites in Palau, such as Short Drop Off, are the best places for grey reef sharks.
+They use them as baby nurseries, and it is very common to see schools of juvenile sharks with their adult female guardian.

 Idyllic islands